jovotech/jovo-framework/docs/components.md

 ]
 ```

-[Global components](#global-components) don't store component because they're not added to the `$state` stack.
+[Global components](#global-components) don't store component data because they're not added to the `$state` stack.
 We recommend using session data instead.
 [Learn more about the different Jovo data types here](./data.md).

 ### Component Options